Panopticon (noun) structure, space or device providing a comprehensive or panoramic view

 From Halo, the centrepiece of a former landfill site on Top o' Slate above Haslingden, you can enjoy commanding views of the Rossendale Valley, Greater Manchester and into Hyndburn, Burnley and Ribble Valley.

-For more information, visit the Visit Lancashire Panopticons pages.
-You can also download various maps and guides for walking around the Panopticons and other areas of interest here
+Further information can also be found on the Visit Lancashire Panopticons pages.
+You can also download various maps and guides for walking around the Panopticons and other areas of interest here.